ferrine/blog/source/index.rst

          If predictions is all you care about, I suggest looking into :xref:`misc:conformal-prediction`.
          It helps to take in account uncertainty for the prediction tasks.
-         If this does not help and you need uncertainty in model interpretation for your decision process, Bayesian approach is for you.
+         If this does not help, and you need uncertainty in model interpretation for your decision process, Bayesian approach is for you.